zwaveiot/zwaveip-java/README.md

 #### Current status: beta

-#### To add the library to your project (pre-compiled post-beta on the "releases" page)
+#### To add the library to your project (from the "releases" page)
 1. Add zwaveip.jar as an "external JAR" to your project.
-2. Add the two supporting BouncyCastle JARs (as "external JARs") to your project: bcprov-jdk15on-159.jar and bctls-jdk15on-159.jar.
+2. Add the two supporting BouncyCastle JARs (as "external JARs") to your project:
+   * bcprov-jdk15on-159.jar
+   * bctls-jdk15on-159.jar

 #### To import the library
 > import com.zwavepublic.zwaveip.\*;